Why bother to sequence your genome at home?

 You hand MinKNOW (ONT's control software running on your chosen device e.g. a Mac with an M3 chip) a list of regions you're interested in - a plain text file with one line per region, containing the chromosome, start position, and end position.
 The sequencer concentrates its 30 Gb of capacity on just those regions.
 If your regions add up to 1% of the genome, you get 30-50x coverage across them all instead of 10x spread thinly over everything.

-Adaptive sampling is the reason a MinION at home is interesting.
+Adaptive sampling is the reason a MinION at home seriously compelling.
 It's essentially free targeted enrichment: no custom DNA probes (the short synthetic sequences you'd otherwise need to design and order to pull your regions of interest out of a sample), no PCR, no specially designed library.
 If you care about a specific set of genes - say, pharmacogenes (how you metabolise drugs), autoimmune risk loci, cardiac safety genes, or the HLA region (which controls how your immune system sees the world) - this is the path.

 This tutorial covers both.
 Most phases are identical.
 Only the setup and one MinKNOW toggle differ.